rationalai/dune_analytics/README.md

 The repository will be continuously updated and organised for dune enthusiast's to search already asked queries and save time Hope this repository will serve as a stackoverflow and encourage insightfull discussions around the issues asked in discord channel.

-Please note this is wholey effort from team at The Rational AI dedicated to all the contributors of conversations in official [Dune Analytics discord channel](https://discord.gg/ErrzwBz).
+Please note this is sole effort from team at The Rational AI [TRAI] dedicated to all the contributors of conversations in official [Dune Analytics discord channel](https://discord.gg/ErrzwBz).